Development of the reproductive system: Remnants

-The lower part of the mesonephric duct disappears, while the upper part persists as the longitudinal duct of the epoöphoron, called Gartner's duct.
+The lower part of the mesonephric duct disappears, while the upper part persists as the longitudinal duct of the epoophoron, called Gartner's duct.

 There are also developments of other tissues from the mesonephric duct that persist, e.g. the development of the suspensory ligament of the ovary.

 Paramesonephric ducts

 A.—Diagram of the primitive urogenital organs in the embryo previous to sexual distinction.
 The common genital cord is labeled with gc.